yawpie/yawpie/README.md

 ## 📝 My Stats...

-I mostly use JavaScript for my projects.
-I have an advanced understanding in TailwindCSS and intermediate skill in ExpressJS.
-I also sometimes code in Python to do Machine Learning stuff.
+I mostly use JavaScript for web development related projects.
+I have an intermediate understanding in TailwindCSS and ExpressJS.
+I also sometimes code in Python to do AI stuff.

 ![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=yawpie&count_private=true&theme=dark&showicons=true)